agrifooddatacanada/OCA_Composer/README.md

 # OCA Data Validator File Listener

-This document explains how to use the file listener functionality to send JSON files from a parent application to the OCA Data Validator through an iframe.
+This document explains how to use the file listener functionality to send JSON schema files from a parent application to the OCA Data Validator through an iframe.

 ## Overview